JoardarAdi/Blog-_Walk_through_your_first_HTML_page/README.md

 1) assets folder: which contains all the images used in the webpage.
 2) html_files folder: which contains the HTML code for the webpage.

+You can visit the webpage via the link: https://os5kit.csb.app/

 You can download the repository and see the webpage yourself!